 In a very real sense completing high school today is like completing middle school 30 years ago.
 We are in the middle of a crisis and Industry has a responsibility to be part of the solution.
-The National Minority Technology Council - Looking Forward Research & Development Initiative's research develops new industry credentials and certifications.
+The Council Exchange Board of Trade (CEBOT) - Looking Forward Research & Development Initiative's design based research develops new industry credentials and certifications.
 The Center for Innovation and STEM-CTE Research brings stakeholders together from diverse backgrounds to transform how learning and earning can grow our economy and bring more agency to citizenry.

 Understanding how information is processed and the creation of models that anticipate effective human thinking.